raunakdoesdev/academic-kickstart/content/post/seeing-what-a-gan-cannot-generate/index.md

 [^2]: [Bau, D., Zhu, J. Y., Wulff, J., Peebles, W., Strobelt, H., Zhou, B., & Torralba, A. (2019).
 Seeing what a gan cannot generate.
 In *Proceedings of the IEEE International Conference on Computer Vision* (pp. 4502-4511).](http://ganseeing.csail.mit.edu/)

+## Intro
+This is a summary of the research paper, *Seeing What a GAN Cannot Generate*.[^2] The authors of this paper have full rights over this work.
+I’ll be breaking down their paper for a more lay audience in this post.

 ## Background